vinay-cloud-lab/End-to-End-Devops-pipeline/README.md

-# Cloud-Native CI/CD Pipeline using Jenkins, Docker & Kubernetes
+# Cloud-Native CI/CD Pipeline using Jenkins, Docker and Kubernetes

 This project demonstrates a production-style DevOps CI/CD pipeline that automates building, containerizing, and deploying an application to a Kubernetes cluster using modern cloud-native tools.